Asymptotic stability of 2-domain walls for the Landau-Lifshitz-Gilbert equation in a nanowire with Dzyaloshinskii-Moriya interaction: Proof of the stability

 \begin{prop}[Coercivity of the energy] There exists $0 < \delta_2 \le \delta_1/3$, $L_2 \ge L_1$, $C_2>0$ and $\lambda_2 >0$ such that the following holds.
 Under the assumptions (and notations) of Lemma \ref{lem:decomp_magn}, assuming further $\delta \le \delta_2$, $L \ge L_2$, there hold, for any $0< R \le L/2$ and for all $t \in [0, T]$

 \end{prop}

+In \eqref{est:coerc_en}, the (large but constant) $R$ is related to the size of the support of (the transition of) an adequate cut-off function $\psi_R$, defined in \eqref{def:psi_R}.
+The condition $R \le L/2$ ensures that each cut-off (localized around each domain wall) has only little interaction with the other domain wall.
+The coercivity displayed in \eqref{est:coerc_en} of course relies strongly on the orthogonality conditions \eqref{eq:orth_est1}.
+Proposition \ref{prop:equiv_energy} is proven in Section \ref{sec:en_coer}.

 The second result is an estimate of the evolution of the energy.
-It shows that, up to some quantities which are negligible enough in some sense, the energy is almost decreasing.
+It shows that, up to some quantities which are negligible enough in some sense, the energy is almost decreasing; its proof is the purpose of Section \ref{sec:en_diss}, and again, \eqref{eq:orth_est1} plays an important role.

 \begin{prop}[Localised energy dissipation] There exists $0 < \delta_3 \le \delta_1/3$, $L_3 \ge L_1$, $C_3>0$ and $\lambda_3$ such that the following holds.
 Under the same assumptions and notations as Proposition \ref{prop:equiv_energy}, assuming further $\delta \le \delta_3$, $L \ge L_3$ and for any $0< R \le L/2$, there holds, for all $t \in [0, T]$